 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), Trident Asset Management was founded in Atlanta, GA in December 2007 as a Limited Liability Company.
+They’re legit.
+According to the Better Business Bureau (BBB), Trident Asset Management is a legitimate collection agency, founded in Atlanta, GA in December 2007 as a Limited Liability Company.
 The BBB established a profile page for Trident in February 2009.

 Trident’s website states that it is a “leader in the collection and servicing of non-performing consumer receivables.”
 Trident claims its success results from a combination of a “unique approach” to customer service with a highly experienced management team who has extensive experience in the collections and debt servicing business.